-The County will host or attend informational sessions as needed through the course of planning for the project, with the first opportunity is at a special session of the Public Works Committee on December 7, 2021.
-We also expect this project will go before several County and City committee meetings during the approval process.
-More information on upcoming meetings will be posted in the "Upcoming Events" section on the project web page.
+The County will host or attend informational sessions as needed through the course of planning for the project.
+A project timeline with opportunities for community input can be found on our project webpage under the "engage", and "timeline" sections.
+This project will continue to go before several County and City committee meetings during the approval process and the WDNR will hold a public comment period for the feasibility report.